by Wade E Taylor

 “Therefore, leaving the principles of the doctrine of Christ, let us go on to perfection….”
 Hebrews 6:1

-Most certainly, our being spiritually mature is important, but we must begin as a babe in Christ and then progressively, fully experience each stage of spiritual growth.
+Most certainly, our being spiritually mature is important, but we must begin as being a “babe in Christ” and then progressively experience each stage of spiritual growth.
 The experiences of one level of growth will qualify and lead us into the next.
 We need not fear being left behind.

-As spiritual children, we should embrace and fully, unashamedly experience all of the “spiritual toys” which the Holy Spirit places in our path.
-These “seemingly” immature areas of spiritual experience, such as emotional expression or demonstration, of which these so called spiritually mature are intolerant, have a significant part in our becoming a mature, balanced adult.
+As spiritual children, we should embrace and fully, unashamedly experience all of the blessings and manifestations that are placed in our path.
+These seemingly immature areas of spiritual experience, such as emotional expression or demonstration, have a significant part in our becoming a mature, balanced adult.

 “When you are bidden of any man to a wedding, sit not down in the highest room; lest a more honorable man than you be bidden of him; And he that bade you and him come and say to you, Give this man place; and you begin with shame to take the lowest room.
 But when you are bidden, go and sit down in the lowest room; that when he that bade you comes, he may say to you, Friend, go up higher: then shall you have worship in the presence of them that sit at meat with you.
 For whosoever exalts himself shall be abased; and he that humbles himself shall be exalted.”
 Luke 14:8‑11

-It is not that we grow out of the “milk” stage and then press into the “meat” (dealings and testings) of God.
+It is important that we understand that we do not progressively grow out of the “milk” stage (blessings) and then press into the “meat” (dealings and testings) of God.
 There is a marvelous balance wherein the Lord works concurrently in each of these levels within us.
 Thus, in one area of experience, we are seen by the Lord as being a spiritual “babe” and are coddled accordingly, while at the same time in another area, we may be seen as an adult with much more expected of us.

-As we progress though each of these different stages of spiritual growth, we are to fully experience all of the inner feelings, emotions, and relationships that apply to each particular area of our spiritual growth.
+As we progress through each of these different stages of spiritual growth, we are to fully experience all of the feelings, emotions, and relationships that apply to each particular area of our spiritual growth.
 This will enable us to become stable, balanced, mature adults.

-If we are, in reality, spiritually mature we can afford to take a “lesser” seat in the coming “banquet,” when the Lord will begin to move in manifest visitation.
+If we are truly spiritually mature, we can afford to take a “lesser” seat in the coming “banquet,” when the Lord will begin to move in manifest visitation.
 That which we are progressively, experientially growing into, will become evident to others.

-Then, the Lord will be able to invite us to come up higher and be seated with Him in the coming day of His power; for He alone is to be seen as pre‑eminent in all, and we in Him.
+Then, the Lord will be able to invite us to come up higher, to be seated with Him in the coming day of His power; for He alone is to be seen as pre‑eminent in all, and we in Him.